Kurento/kurento/source/features/kurento_protocol.rst

 onEvent
 -------

 When a client is subscribed to some events from an object, the server sends an *onEvent* request each time an event of that type is fired in the object.
 This is possible because the Kurento Protocol is implemented with WebSockets and there is a full duplex channel between client and server.

-The request that server sends to client has all the information about the event:
+The ``data`` field contents are dependent on the type of event, but it generally contains these values:

-- **source**: The object source of the event.
+- ``source``: The object source of the event.
-- **type**: The type of the event.
+- ``type``: The type of the event.
-- **timestamp**: [**DEPRECATED**: Use timestampMillis] The timestamp associated with this event: Seconds elapsed since the UNIX Epoch (Jan 1, 1970, UTC).
+- ``timestamp``: [**DEPRECATED**: Use timestampMillis] The timestamp associated with this event: Seconds elapsed since the UNIX Epoch (Jan 1, 1970, UTC).
-- **timestampMillis**: The timestamp associated with this event: Milliseconds elapsed since the UNIX Epoch (Jan 1, 1970, UTC).
+- ``timestampMillis``: The timestamp associated with this event: Milliseconds elapsed since the UNIX Epoch (Jan 1, 1970, UTC).
-- **tags**: Media elements can be labeled using the methods *setSendTagsInEvents* and *addTag*, present in each element.
+- ``tags``: Media elements can be labeled using the methods *setSendTagsInEvents* and *addTag*, present in each element.
 These tags are key-value metadata that can be used by developers for custom purposes.
 Tags are returned with each event by the media server in this field.

+This message has no *id* field due to the fact that no response is required.

 The following example shows a notification sent from server to client, notifying of an event *EndOfStream* for a *PlayerEndpoint* object: